Azure/AzOps/docs/wiki/Debugging.md

 ### Getting started

 1. Clone the [project](https://github.com/Azure/AzOps) from GitHub and open with Visual Studio Code
-1. Run `Dependencies.ps1` from the scripts directory to install the dependant PoSH modules`
+1. Run `Dependencies.ps1` from the scripts directory to install the dependent PoSH modules`
 1. Login with the correct service principal that has Management Group scope access

 ```powershell